alessandromarchei/neuromorphicVision/README.md

-# lis_nv: Visual Navigation Pipeline for Event- and Frame-Based Cameras
+# Event-Based and Frame-Based pipeline for altitude estimation and landing on a Fixed-Wing drone

 This repository contains the ROS Noetic package `lis_nv`, developed for onboard visual navigation on a Raspberry Pi 5.
 It supports both **event-based cameras (e.g. DVXplorer Micro)** and **frame-based cameras (e.g. FLIR Blackfly using Spinnaker SDK)**, and is designed for real-time deployment alongside PX4 through MAVROS.
 This code was developed as part of the experiments presented in our paper.